QuinnFreedman/modular/Simplex/README.md

 * **A**: Channel A. -10v - +10v, attenuated by **Amplitude (C)**
 * **B**: Channel B. 0-5v

+## LFO Mode

+This same hardware can be loaded with different firmware to function as a dual LFO.
+To do so, just open `config.h` and replace the line `#define FIRMWARE_MODE FIRMWARE_MODE_SIMPLEX` with `#define FIRMWARE_MODE FIRMWARE_MODE_LFO`.
+In LFO mode, the module has two very simple independently rate-controlled triangle LFOs.
+They DO NOT tract V/Oct and don't have many fancy features like tempo sync, etc. If there is a demand, I might add some of those features.
+For now, it's a great way to get some extra functionality out of this PCB if you had to buy multiples.

+In LFO mode, the controls are as follows:

+### (A) Speed A

+Control of the speed of the left channel (channel A)

+### (B) Speed B

+Control of the speed of the right channel (channel B)

+### (C) Amplitude

+By default, this attenuates the range of output channel A. (Channel B is fixed).
+If you prefer, this can be configured to control the waveform of channel A instead.
+See `config.h` for configuration options.

+### (D) & (E) Speed CV [input]

+CV control for speed for both channels.
+0-5v.
+Input is added to the respective speed potentiomeer value, capped at 5v.
+These are linear and do not track v/oct.

+### (F) & (G) Outputs

+There are two triangle LFO output channels, **A**, and **B**.

+* **A**: Channel A. -10v - +10v, attenuated by **Amplitude (C)**
+* **B**: Channel B. 0-5v

 ## Assembly

 ### Components